AaronLieb/acmBall/docs/Tile.md

 createPortals(x1: number, y1: number, x2: number, y2: number): Entity[]
 ```

-`createPortals` yadda yadda.
-It returns an array of 2 entities, the first one
+`createPortals` creates a pair of portals.
+It returns an array of 2 entities,
-being the orange portal, and the second one being the blue portal.
+the first one being the orange portal, and the second one being the blue portal.
+When the ball touches one portal, it will be teleported to the other ball.

+Note that `createPortals` **only works for the ball**.

 ### `createButton`